Agma-Schwa/typst-base/src/lib.typ

 #let chapter-size = 30pt
 #let list-sep = $diamond.stroked.small$

+// These values were calibrated for the current font by checking how many
+// lines LaTeX can fit on a page using the same font and page size and then
+// adjusting these until Typst can fit the same number of lines; this is
+// because there is no good one-to-one mapping (that I know of) between how
+// these values are specified in LaTeX and Typst.
+These values are probably
+// font-dependent (at least the default line height usually is) and may
+// require recalibration whenever the font is changed.
+#let par-first-line-indent = 1.5em
+#let par-spacing = .56em
+#let par-leading = .56em

 #let small(x) = text(small-size, [#x])
 #let nf(x) = text(normalfont-size, weight: "regular", style: "normal", [#x])
 #let large(x) = text(large-size, [#x])